 Follow all requirements in the General Venting section for venting flue products to the outdoors, obtaining adequate combustion and ventilation air and general installation instructions.

 SIDEWALL VENTING

-This venting system uses a powered vent assembly, mounted at the exterior wall which pulls the flue products out of the stack.
+This venting system uses a powered vent assembly which pulls the flue products out of the stack.
 This fan generates a negative draft at the unit.
-A barometric damper, supplied in the vent kit, is used to control draft.
-The negative draft must be within the range of 0.04 to 0.08 inches water negative while unit is operating.